avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: Lineages.png
   :width: 400

   Figure 11.
 A phylogenetic tree of some of the known lineages of *V. cholerae*.
 The triangles at the ends of branches represent existing lineages.
 The red dot represents the last common ancestor of the Classical and 7PET lineages, while the yellow dot represents the last common ancestor of the ELA-3 and 7PET lineages.
-Practically 100% of 7PET isolates produce cholera toxin.
+Practically 100% of 7PET isolates produce cholera toxin (are
+*'toxigenic'*).
 Some isolates from non-epidemic lineages are also predicted to produce cholera toxin (because they have the genes encoding cholera toxin; `Chun et al 2009`_, `Domman et al 2017`_; `Hao et al 2023`_).
 Image credit: A. Coghlan, based on the tree in Supplementary Figure 2 and Table S3 of `Domman et al 2017`_, and with the addition of information on L3b and L9.

 .. _Chun et al 2009: https://pubmed.ncbi.nlm.nih.gov/19720995/